The Crypt (Kings Dominion)

 The Crypt, formerly Tomb Raider: Firefall, was a Suspended Top Spin flat ride located at Kings Dominion in Doswell, Virginia.
 Manufactured by HUSS Park Attractions, the ride opened to the public on March 19, 2005.
-An indoor version of the ride with heavier theming opened at Kings Island several years earlier as Tomb Raider: The Ride.
-Both rides were originally themed after the movie Lara Croft: Tomb Raider, but all references to the film were removed in 2008 following Cedar Fair's acquisition of the parks in 2006.
+An indoor version of the ride with heavier theming opened at Kings Island three years earlier as Tomb Raider: The Ride.
+Both rides were originally themed after Lara Croft: Tomb Raider, a film based on the Tomb Raider video game series and franchise, but all references to the film were removed in 2008 following Cedar Fair's acquisition of the parks in 2006.

 History

 Kings Dominion announced in 2004 that Tomb Raider: Firefall would be added to the park for the 2005 season.
 HUSS Park Attractions designed the new ride as a variant of their Top Spin flat ride that they named Suspended Top Spin.
 The attraction was built near Volcano: The Blast Coaster in the Congo section of the park, and it officially opened on March 19, 2005.

 Tomb Raider: Firefall became known as The Crypt for the 2008 season, following modifications that removed all references to Lara Croft: Tomb Raider.
 On January 23, 2020, Kings Dominion announced the ride would be removed to make room for future development in the Safari Village section of the park.
 Tumbili, a 4D Free Spin roller coaster, was built in its place for the 2022 season.